lux-org/lux/README.md

      style="width:600px" />

 ### Quick, on-demand visualizations with the help of automatic encoding:
 We've seen how `Vis`s are automatically generated as part of the recommendations.
 Users can also create their own Vis via the same syntax as specifying the intent.
 Lux is built on the philosophy that users should always be able to visualize anything they want, without having to think about *how* the visualization should look like.
-Lux automatically determines the mark and channel mappings based on a set of [best practices](http://hosteddocs.ittoolbox.com/fourshowmeautomaticpresentations.pdf) from [Tableau](https://www.tableau.com).
+Lux automatically determines the mark and channel mappings based on a set of [best practices](http://hosteddocs.ittoolbox.com/fourshowmeautomaticpresentations.pdf).
 The visualizations are rendered via [Altair](https://github.com/altair-viz/altair/tree/master/altair) into [Vega-Lite](https://github.com/vega/vega-lite) specifications.

 ```python
     from lux.vis.Vis import Vis